robalexdev/uuidv8-xkcd-221/README.rst

 Disclaimer
 ==========

-This UUID algorithm is inspired by, but not related to, the wonderful [XKCD web comic](https://xkcd.com/).
+This UUID algorithm is inspired by, but not related to, the wonderful `XKCD web comic <https://xkcd.com/>`__.